Theani7/personal-portfolio/README.md

 1. **Update Personal Information**:
    - Modify the `index.html` file to update your name, bio, skills, and other personal details.
-   - Update the `about.html` file to reflect your personal story, experience, and education.

-2. **Update Portfolio Projects**:
-   - Edit the `portfolio.html` file to add or remove projects.
-Update the project titles, descriptions, and links as needed.

-3. **Update Contact Information**:
-   - Modify the `contact.html` file to update your email, phone number, and social media links.

-4. **Styling**:
-   - Customize the `styles.css` file to change the colors, fonts, and overall design to match your personal brand.

 ## Contributing